 Tuberculosis

-Tuberculosis is an infection caused by the bacteria Mycobacterium tuberculosis, which spreads from person to person when a contagious individual sneezes, coughs, or speaks and the TB germs are inhaled by others.
+Tuberculosis (TB) is an infection caused by the bacteria Mycobacterium tuberculosis, which spreads from person to person when a contagious individual sneezes, coughs, or speaks and the TB germs are inhaled by others.

 Tuberculosis usually infects the lungs but can infect any part of the body, including the kidney, brain or spine.
 Close contacts of TB cases, such as household members, coworkers or others who spend considerable time together, can become infected.